nnn

 Nathaniel’s Pantry Notes: The Egg Topper (Why Every Bowl Wants One)

-• For 6-minute eggs, the texture of the whites will be a bit cooler, but the yolk will still pour.
-These are easy to do in batches!
-Just peel them, cut them in half, and place them yolk side up in the bowl.
+• For 6-minute eggs, the egg whites will be slightly cooler in terms of consistency, while the yolk will still flow.
+Plus, they are super easy to prepare in bulk!
+Simply peel the eggs, cut them in half, and place them in the bowl with the yolk side facing up.

-Basting.
-During the cooking process, hot oil can be poured over the egg whites, which will firm up the top, and there will be no need to flip the egg.
-This method appears to be more refined than your average flip.
+• Basting.
+Throughout the process of cooking, hot oil is poured over the egg whites, and this will create a firm top so there’s no need to flip the egg.
+This technique looks more sophisticated than just an average flip.

-What I’ve chosen to leave off this list are hard-cooked eggs (dry yolks don’t sauce anything), poached eggs (they’re okay but I don’t want to babysit an egg on a weeknight, so I wouldn’t consider it), and bagged pre-cooked egg patties (they look like food but taste like nothing).
+I have chosen to omit from my list hard-boiled eggs (the dry yolk doesn’t do sauce), poached eggs (I’ll pass on babysitting an egg on a weeknight, so I wouldn’t consider it), and packaged pre-cooked egg patties (they look like food but taste like nothing).
 Eggs make a bowl, and they make it great.
-So go on, break an egg in there, and mix it all up.
+So go on, crack an egg in there and stir it all together.

 20) Sweet Potato Bowl

-I enjoy having sturdy dinner bowls.
-For instance, I roast sweet potatoes until their edges caramelize, then layer them on top of rice and black beans.
-You can add avocado or a bit of lime crema for some extra flavor.
-This recipe is perfect for meal-prep because it reheats well and doesn’t get weird!
+I like to have sturdy dinner bowls.
+I mean, I roast sweet potatoes until their edges caramelize and layer them on top of rice and black beans.
+You can add avocado or some lime crema to jazz it up a bit.
+It’s a good recipe to meal prep because it reheats nicely and doesn’t get weird!

 21) Chicken Shawarma Bowl